Jean Bryant helps others after discovering peace, and complexity, in her own transition

 “I’m very happy with it,” she says, but surgery is “a scalpel, not a magic wand.”

 “I call it the Pinocchio syndrome — folks tend to think they’re going to wake up on the other side of these surgeries and everything’s going to be great.
 And it’s not,” she says.
 “It takes a long time to truly heal, and I don’t mean just physically.
 The transition continues.”

 Bryant speaks directly and with a firm gaze, but she also smiles easily and sprinkles her conversation with self-deprecating humor.
 “Don’t let the Revlon fool you,” she says.
 “I’m 66 years old.”

 She now uses her kind but plainspoken manner to help others in transition.
 “I feel like I’m called as a missionary,” she says.
 “I can’t believe how privileged I am — economically, socially, educationally.
 I have to give back.”

 Bryant co-hosts a radio show on transgender issues.
 She also volunteers with OHSU’s Transgender Health Program, teaching classes and providing peer support.
 Through the Here4You program she helped design, she joins surgery patients at appointments and helps them find their way around OHSU.
 She also stays in touch by phone — sometimes for hours at a time — for months after their surgeries.

-Amy Penkin, Transgender Health Program supervisor, says Bryant is an “incredibly compassionate person.”
+Amy Penkin, Transgender Health Program clinical program manager, says Bryant is an “incredibly compassionate person.”
 Bryant shares her experiences, Penkin says, but leaves room for patients “to have their own perspective and their own journey.”

 Bryant’s journey continues, too.
 She doesn’t know where life as Jean Bryant will take her, but she’s eager to explore the possibilities.
 She still loves the outdoors — sailing, kayaking, hiking, fishing and, occasionally, golfing.
 “Now I get to legitimately hit from the ladies’ tees,” she says.